Webstop/core-styles/docs/guide/components.md

-Notice how the component name `price` is the _first_ thing listed in the root element's class attribute, followed by the `price-big-dollars`, subclass, this order is important for maintaining a clear understanding of a component.
-If the component's root element contained other classes, for example the responsive utility classes `d-none` and `d-sm-block`, then those would come after the component specific classes for name and subclasses.
+Notice how the component name `price` is the _first_ thing listed in the root element's class attribute, followed by the `price-big-dollars`, modifier class, this order is important for maintaining a clear understanding of a component.
+If the component's root element contained other classes, for example the responsive utility classes `d-none` and `d-sm-block`, then those would come after the component specific classes for name and modifier classes.

 For example: